Complex Humanitarian Emergencies

 • Use informed analysis to allocate funding systematically and strategically rather than reactively.
 This can be hard for funders, especially when stakeholders watch news headlines and expect them to fund the disaster, conflict and humanitarian crisis of the hour.
 However, significant unmet global humanitarian needs that do not get media attention and “forgotten crises” often have more significant humanitarian funding gaps.

 • Support mitigation, recovery and resilience, not just immediate needs.
 While ensuring affected people have access to life-saving assistance is essential, recovery and resilience cannot be ignored.
-Even amid a CHE, children need to be educated, small businesses need to return to operation, schools and health facilities need to be operational, and families need support rebuilding or creating new and sustainable livelihoods.
+Even amid a CHE, young people need to be educated, small businesses need to return to operation, health facilities need to be operational, and families need support rebuilding or creating new and sustainable livelihoods.
 The type of recovery support will vary depending on the context and current conditions.
 However, it is possible to help affected communities begin the recovery process and effectively strengthen their ability to adapt to increasing disaster risk and recurring shocks.

 • Provide flexible and multi-year funding.
 In CHEs, the context is dynamic and fluid.
-Shifting alliances and motivations of groups party to a conflict, ongoing displacement and the constant threat of natural hazards make precise planning difficult if not impossible.
+Shifting alliances and motivations of groups party to a conflict, ongoing displacement and the constant threat of natural hazards make precise planning difficult, if not impossible.
 Allowing organizations the flexibility to use grant funds in ways that make the most sense given the current conditions on the ground exhibits trust in partners and supports effective response and recovery.

 What Funders Are Doing